Sir David Attenborough’s What a Wonderful World

 But my iPod?
 I have thousands of songs on it.
 I can listen to Adele’s Someone Like You over and over without a thought.
 If I’m in my car and I feel like listening to some band, I just look it up on my iPod.
 Podcasts are awesome.
 Recorded lectures on Tolkien are pretty neat.
 And books on tape are a great way to pass the time in airports.
 All of these changes within a brief lifetime.
 And for someone who loves music, this is great.

-- Anonymous asked:I'm the guy who wrote Civil War vs. WWII Presidents.
+- Anonymous said:I'm the guy who wrote Civil War vs. WWII Presidents.
 I ment who would win in a fight.
 All of them are at the peak of their stregnths.

 All right, so let me reset the question.